InRule/DevOpsServices/doc/RuleAppReport.md

 ### Generate a Rule Application Detail Report in Response to Catalog Events

 The Rule Application Detail Report lists all entities, fields, calculations, rules, notifications and actions that define the rule application.
 The report is grouped by entity with an index of entity hyperlinks for ease of navigation.
-Other than using this InRule® CI/CD framework, it is possible to generate a rule application report from irAuthor®, for the loaded rule application, or via custom irSDK® code.
+Other than using this InRule® DevOps Services framework, it is possible to generate a rule application report from irAuthor®, for the loaded rule application, or via custom irSDK® code.

 Since the rule application details report contains a representation of the rules which can be reviewed without the need of irAuthor, generating and distributing the HTML file is useful for a number of scenarios.